 Dahlias for Sale from K. van Bourgondien

-K. van Bourgondien has a long history of offering high-quality, reliable bloomers at a fair price—and that's one reason our dahlia selection is so impressive.
+K. van Bourgondien has a long history of offering high-quality, reliable bloomers at a fair price—and that's one reason our dahlia flower selection is so impressive.
 We offer dozens of varieties, including many you won't find at most retail stores, that will happily bloom from summer to frost.
-Our dahlia tubers are of the finest quality: large, free of nicks or cuts, and ready to be planted in well-drained soil and to thrive in a sunny spot in your garden.
+Often called "dahlia bulbs," our dahlia tubers are of the finest quality: large, free of nicks or cuts, and ready to be planted in well-drained soil and to thrive in a sunny spot in your garden.

-Because dahlias are available in a variety of forms and colors, it's easy to find ones that fit your gardening style.
+Because dahlia tubers for sale are available in a variety of forms and colors, it's easy to find ones that fit your gardening style.
 We suggest selecting the form first, then choosing the color.
 Here are the categories to choose from: